ZackBrincken/job-matching/README.md

 ```
 python resume_comparison.py sample_resume.txt
 ```
 You should see that Top_N_Jobs.html and sample_resume_ranked_jobs.jsonl have reappeared.
-What has happened (without getting into technical detail) is the resume's embedding--a numerical vector representation of the content of text--was compared with 600+ embeddings of job descriptions scraped from Indeed.com.
+What has happened (without getting into technical detail) is the resume's embedding--a numerical vector representation of the content of text--was compared to 600+ embeddings of job descriptions scraped from Indeed.com.
 This is done using a method called cosine similarity to quantify the similarity of two vectors.
 If you wish, you can view an extended list of job matches by running the command with `--num-jobs` as an optional command-line argument:
 ```
 python resume_comparison.py sample_resume.txt --num-jobs <some_number>
 ```